laravel/docs/telescope.md

         ...
     ],

-Some watchers also allow you to also customize certain options:
+Some watchers also allow you to provide additional customization options:

     'watchers' => [
         Watchers\QueryWatcher::class => [